gvaldambrini/storybook-router/README.md

 # storybook-router

-A [storybook](https://storybooks.js.org/) decorator that allows you to integrate [react-router](https://reacttraining.com/react-router/) components in your stories.
+A [Storybook](https://storybook.js.org/) decorator that allows you to integrate [react-router](https://reacttraining.com/react-router/) components in your stories.
 The decorator currently supports react-router v3 and v4, with few small differences (see below).

 ## Install

     npm install --save-dev storybook-router

+Please note that if you are using the old version of Storybook from the kadira organization (not recommended) the last version you can use is the 0.2.3:

+    npm install --save-dev storybook-router@0.2.3

 ## Basic usage
 The `StoryRouter` decorator is actually an HOC which wraps the react-router `Router` component and accepts two optional arguments.
 The default behavior is to log the [history method](https://github.com/ReactTraining/history#navigation) called behind the scene by react-router using the [storybook action logger](https://github.com/storybooks/storybook/tree/master/addons/actions).